Critical Fluctuations at Finite-Time Dynamical Phase Transition

-To obtain a second, independent estimate, for $\beta_t$, $\nu_t$ and $t_c$, we minimize the variance $\sigma_{Y_{m_0}}$ in Eq.~\eqref{eq:sigx} to obtain the best possible collapse.
-In order to make the minimization algorithm converge, we hold the ratio $\beta_t/\nu_t$ at a fixed value determined by the scaling in Eq.~\eqref{eq:mneqL}.
-The inset in Fig. \ref{fig:betat}(b) shows the result of this minimization, yielding the values $t_c = 2.82 \pm 0.02$, $\nu_t = 0.92 \pm 0.02$, $\beta_t = 0.093 \pm 0.006$.
-We observe that minimizing $\sigma_{Y_{m_0}}$ improves the collapse of the data.
-The values of $t_c$ estimated independently from the scaling of $\chi_0^L$ and $m_\text{neq}(L)$ lie within the errors of the critical times estimated in Sec. \ref{sec:tc}.
+To obtain estimates for $\beta_t$ and $\nu_t$ based on Eq.~\eqref{eq:mag_t_scaling}, we minimize the variance $\sigma_{Y_{m_0}}$ in Eq.~\eqref{eq:sigx} to obtain the best possible collapse.
+To make the minimization algorithm converge, we fix $t_c$ to the values determined by the scaling in Sec.~\ref{sec:chi0}.
+The insets in Fig.~\ref{fig:betat}(b) show the result of this minimization, yielding $\beta_t = 0.102 \pm 0.056$ (top) and $\nu_t = 0.95 \pm 0.03$ (bottom).
+The main panel of Fig.~\ref{fig:betat}(b) shows how $m_\text{neq}(L)$ collapses onto $Y_{m_0}$ for these values of $\beta_t$ and $\nu_t$.